Sreeprad/PRODIGY_WD_01/README.md

 Check out the live demo [here](https://sreeprad.github.io/PRODIGY_WD_01/).

-### Desktop Compatibility
+### Compatibility

-This website is designed to be most comfortable in a desktop environment.
-It may not function correctly on various screen sizes or mobile devices.
-For the best experience, please view it on a desktop browser.
+This website is designed to function correctly on various screen sizes, including desktop, tablet, and mobile devices.
+For the best experience, view it on any modern web browser.

 ---